 But, over the years, this picture has changed, he said.
 So much so that we came to realise that ‘there is no longer a them, there is only an us’.
 And the final irony, he said, was that ‘if we’d never accepted the call to be a missionary, we’d probably never have found all that out’.

 This is a remarkably uninformed view of the human community and mission history.
 The fact is that the human community is replete with differences – always has been and is today.
-The field of anthropology developed as an effort to think systematically about differences among human cultures, asking such questions as: What does the tremendous diversity among peoples mean?
-In what ways do cultural groups truly differ in viewpoints about such matters as social organization, family structure, love and intimacy, child nurture, adulthood, death, religion?
+The field of anthropology developed as an effort to think systematically about differences among human cultures, asking such questions as: What does the tremendous diversity among people groups mean?
+In what ways do cultural groups differ in their approaches to such matters as social organization, family structure, love and intimacy, child nurture, adulthood, death, religion?
 Are similarities among cultures real or only apparent?
-How can we understand the worldview of another culture?
+Is it possible for an outsider to truly understand the practices and viewpoints of people in a different culture – and, if so, how?

 On the specifically religious side, where many assume missionaries had no appreciation for indigenous religions, Kenneth Cracknell’s study of missionary attitudes in the 19th century found it so otherwise that he named his book, Justice, Courtesy and Love: Theologians and Missionaries Encountering World Religions, 1846-1914.
 In India Thomas Slater of the London Missionary Society explored the relationship between Brahman, or divine essence, of Hindu thought with the Logos, or divine Word that Christian thought identified with Christ.
 In the 20th century Murray and Mary Rogers, initially of CMS, established an ashram in Uttar Pradesh that fused Hindu and Christian spirituality.
 The Daily Telegraph said that the late Kenneth Cragg (1913-2012) “more than anyone else in the 20th century, helped Christians to a deeper understanding of, and a wider sympathy for, the religious faiths of Muslims and Jews.”
 His classic The Call of the Minaret was published in 1956 – not yesterday.
 Cragg began as a missionary with the British Syrian Mission and took his inspiration from two earlier CMS missionaries in Egypt, Temple Gairdner (1873-1928) and Constance Padwick (1886-1968).